-An up-to-date security-risk rating enables better management of an organisation's cyber risk, delivering:
+A up-to-date security-risk rating enables better management of an organisation's cyber risk, delivering:

 - Insight into risks associated with third or fourth parties and supply chain relationships.
-When a security rating is in place, it can significantly aid the effective management of cyber risk from external parties. - Better transparency, potentially improving the confidence of donors and patrons that their data is being safeguarded effectively. - Enhanced cyber-security due diligence, demonstrating to stakeholders that the organisation is taking appropriate measures to protect systems and data.
+When a security rating is in place, it can significantly aid the effective management of cyber risk from external parties. - Better transparency to help insurance underwriters in the assessment, calculation and risk management of security processes and performance. - Enhanced cyber-security due diligence, which is hugely important during periods of business growth, including the acquisition of or investment in a company.
+Organisations must be able to access enhanced information and continually review any investment; access to a security rating facilitates this. - Improved insight into Critical National Infrastructure (CNI) for governments, ultimately enabling better management of national cyber-security performance.